yig/GMU-CS425/README.md

 * 2022-10-12: Mention that running in a debugger should compile in debug mode.
 * 2022-10-12: Mention how to new a user type in Lua.
 * 2022-10-19: Straightened curly quotes.
+* 2022-10-19: Recommend setting the working directory instead of copying assets.